-Sicoya’s unique disruptive innovations in silicon photonics will have a tremendous impact on the market for data center interconnects by means of low cost, low power consumption and scalability towards high production volumes.
+Sicoya’s unique disruptive innovations in silicon photonics will have a tremendous impact on the market for data center interconnects by means of cost efficiency, low power consumption, and scalability towards high production volumes.

-Sicoya and its foundry IHP microelectronics have had a successful and close cooperation for more than nine years.
-IHP is fabricating the cointegrated transceiver chips using a so-called SiGe-BiCMOS process enabling Sicoya to realize the integrated designs with both the analog electronics and the optics on the same silicon chip with lithographic precision.
+Sicoya and its fabrication partner are having a successful and close cooperation since 2007.
+The technology platform is fabricating the cointegrated transceiver chips using a so-called SiGe-BiCMOS process enabling Sicoya to realize the integrated designs with both the analog electronics and the optics on the same silicon chip with lithographic precision.
 This leads to a drastic reduction of the amount of assembly steps for the packaging.
-The packaging costs amount to about 80% for the total transceiver (Yole-report 2015), which allows for significant cost degression effects using Sicoya’s technology.
+The packaging costs amount to about 80% for the total transceiver (Yole Développement report 2015), which allows for significant cost degression effects using Sicoya’s technology.
 Furthermore, wafer level processing in a mature CMOS process guarantees a much higher yield compared to proprietary in-house technologies.

 Sicoya has developed a complete set of optical functions required by silicon photonics products.
 The tiny footprint of these components, especially the electro-optic modulator, and their low optical losses allow for an efficient usage of the radiation from the laser source.